larrybotha/everything/resources/books/Choose FI.md

 	- rent out others, learning how to be a landlord
 	- do it 2 more times
 	- done - you're financially indepedent

+### ch 6

+- the first dollars you earn are taxed favourably, but the last dollars you earn are taxed more heavily

+### ch 7

+- [[geoarbitrage]] is the act of exploiting differences in the cost of living between two locations
+- domestic geoarbitrage is moving somewhere cheaper to live within your own country
+- dual geoarbitrage combines earning more with spending less, e.g. a doctor living in a cost-effective town with low competition